Wrong Turn 2: Dead End

-Wrong Turn 2: Dead End is a 2007 American slasher film directed by Joe Lynch and starring Erica Leerhsen, Henry Rollins and Texas Battle.
-It is a sequel to Wrong Turn (2003) and the second installment in the Wrong Turn film series.
-The film received a positive response from critics and remains the best-reviewed film in the franchise.
+Wrong Turn 2: Dead End is a 2007 slasher film directed by Joe Lynch and written by Turi Meyer and Al Septien.
+An international co-production between Summit Entertainment from the United States and Constantin Film from Germany, it is a sequel to Wrong Turn (2003) and the second installment in the Wrong Turn film series.
+Starring Erica Leerhsen, Henry Rollins, Texas Battle, Aleksa Palladino, Daniella Alonso, Steve Braun, Crystal Lowe, Matthew Currie Holmes and Kimberly Caldwell, and follows a group of reality show contestants fighting for their survival against a family of horribly deformed cannibals who plan to mercilessly slaughter them all.

+Wrong Turn 2: Dead End had its premiere at the FrightFest on August 25, 2007, and was released on DVD in the United States on October 9, 2007, by 20th Century Fox Home Entertainment.
+The film received a positive response from critics, which remains the best-reviewed film in the franchise.
 It grossed $9.2 million in home video sales.

 It is followed by Wrong Turn 3: Left for Dead (2009).

 Plot

-Reality show contestant Kimberly is driving through the West Virginia backcountry searching for the location of her next project.
-While driving, she accidentally hits a teenager.
-She stops to help him, but he turns out to be an inbred cannibal, who bites her lips off.
-She attempts to escape but runs into Three Finger, who splits her in half with his axe before he and the cannibal Brother drag her body halves away.
+Reality show contestant Kimberly is driving through the West Virginia backcountry when she accidentally hits a teenager.
+She stops to help him, but he bites her lips off, revealing himself as one of the cannibals.
+She flees but runs into Three Finger, who splits her in half with his axe.
+Three Finger and Brother drag her body halves away.

-Former U.S. Marine Colonel Dale Murphy is hosting a survival reality game show, The Apocalypse: Ultimate Survivalist, in production at the West Virginia forest.
-With Kimberly's unknown absence, the show's producer Mara reluctantly takes her place to participate in the show with the other contestants: lesbian Iraq veteran Amber, lingerie model Elena, former football player Jake, skateboarder Jonesy, and graphic artist Nina.
-As the game starts, Three Finger and another mutant cannibal Pa murder the television crew and abduct Dale.
-Mara finishes a task and then enters a cabin to find a telephone as Nina follows her.
+The Apocalypse: Ultimate Survivalist, a survival reality game show hosted by former U.S. Marine Colonel Dale Murphy, is in production at the West Virginia forest.
+Because of Kimberly's absence, the show's producer Mara reluctantly takes her place.
+Other contestants include: lesbian Iraq war veteran Amber, lingerie model Elena, former football player Jake, skateboarder Jonesy, and graphic artist Nina.

+As the game starts, Three Finger and another mutant cannibal, Pa, murder the television crew and abduct Dale.
+Mara finishes a task and enters a cabin to find a telephone, and Nina follows her.
 While looking around the cabin, they hear the occupants return and hide in a bedroom.
 Mara and Nina witness a female cannibal, Ma, giving birth to a deformed baby.
-Her daughter Sister spots them in the bedroom, forcing the two to escape through the toilet pit.
-They run into the woods, but Mara is hit in the head with a hatchet thrown by Pa.
+They are spotted by Ma's daughter, Sister, and escape through the toilet pit.
+They run into the woods, but Pa throws a hatchet which hits Mara in the head.
 Nina searches for the others as the cannibals collect Mara's corpse.
-At the lake, cinematographer M and Elena have sex before the former leaves and Elena stays to tan in her underwear.
+At the lake, cinematographer M and Elena have sex before the former leaves, and Elena stays to tan in her underwear.
 When she hears a noise, she starts to get dressed as Sister emerges and slashes her to death with a machete while Pa and Ma hijack the RV and capture M.